devmx00/melbourne-airbnb/v2/readme.md

 ## Motivation

-The main emphasis that surround this analysis is based on three questions stated below and to try to answer those questions.
+The main emphasis that surround this analysis is based on three questions stated below and to seek answers to those questions.

 Three questions were asked:
 * Are listings more expensive in city area than suburbs?